Audi unveils its new-look Q5

 Seating and upholstery

-Travellers in the updated Q5 can enjoy its technological gains from the comfort of front sport seats upholstered in Twin Leather in the lead-in Sport model, Alcantara and leather in the S line variant or diamond stitched Fine Nappa leather in the Edition 1 and top flight Vorsprung.
+Travellers in the updated Q5 can enjoy its technological gains from the comfort of front sport seats upholstered in Twin Leather in the lead-in Sport model, Alcantara and leather in the S line variant or diamond-stitched Fine Nappa leather in Edition 1 and top-flight Vorsprung.

 As befits their status the Vorsprung models also feature an extended upholstery pack which takes in the lower section of the centre console and the door armrests, plus full electric adjustment and a massage function for the front seats.
 The outer rear seats are also upgraded with heating to match the front seats which are heated throughout the range.

 Rich sound and plenty of techs